Luray Caverns: Description

 Visitors enter the cave via a path that curves downward through the caverns, eventually reaching Dream Lake, The Saracen's Tent, The Great Stalacpipe Organ and some large stalactites and stalagmites.
 The path proceeds to the Wishing Well and a war memorial honoring veterans from Page County.
 It then ascends to a small passage past the Fried Eggs rock formation and returns to ground level through a smaller passage to the entrance.
 The entire trek is 1.5 mi long and can be completed in 45 minutes to 1 hour.
 Visitors can carry small pets on the cave tour, and leashed pets are permitted on the grounds outside the cave.
 The caverns now offer a step-free access.
-While this extended pathway will allow for wheelchair access, the caverns aren't advertised as accessible.
+While this extended pathway will allow for wheelchair access, the caverns are not advertised as accessible.

 History

 Discovery

 Luray Caverns was discovered on August 13, 1878, by five local men, including Andrew J. Campbell (a local tinsmith), William Campbell, John “Quint” Campbell, and local photographer Benton Stebbins.
 Their attention had been attracted by a protruding limestone outcrop and by a nearby sinkhole noted to have cool air issuing from it.
 Seeking a cavern, the men started to dig and, about four hours later, a hole was created for the smallest men (Andrew and Quint) to squeeze through, slide down a rope and explore by candlelight.
 The first column they saw was named the Washington Column, in honor of the first United States President.
 Upon entering the area called Skeleton's Gorge, bone fragments (among other artifacts) were found embedded in calcite.
 Other traces of previous human occupation include pieces of charcoal, flint, and human bone fragments embedded in stalagmite.
 A skeleton, thought to be that of a Native American girl, found in one of the chasms, was estimated, from the current rate of stalagmitic growth, to be not more than 500 years old.
 Her remains may have slipped into the caverns after her burial hole collapsed due to a sinkhole, although the real cause is unknown.